davideast/firebase-fundamentals-frontend-masters/guide/src/pages/3-cloud-firestore.md

 The result of this query will return expenses that contain the category of `'fun'` or `'kids'`.
 You might end up getting back an expense tagged as `'kids'` and 'transportation', maybe `'fun'` and 'food', or in some cases you'll get `'fun'` and `'kids'` if that pair exists.

-##### in, not-in
-We saw this a bit before, but in and not-in can also be used on arrays.

 ##### Exercise
 Let's dive back into the code